-Both moxibustion and acupuncture in Boynton Beach are effective acne treatment modalities.
+Both moxibustion and acupuncture in Overland Park are effective acne treatment modalities.
 In a clinical trial conducted by Chinese researchers, the efficacy of moxibustion and acupuncture for the treatment of acne related to internal heat with yin deficiency was determined.
 While both therapies led to positive results, it was seen that moxibustion was more efficacious than acupuncture in the cure of this specific type of acne.

 In TCM (Traditional Chinese Medicine), acne caused by internal heat and deficient yin has a not-so-simple pathology.
 This condition can be due to various forms of bodily imbalances.
 Symptoms manifesting from this condition appear as excess conditions involving damp-heat, toxins, etc. The underlying cause of the condition, however, is deficient yin resulting in internal heat.
 Because of this, this form of acne is usually insidious and pernicious.